BenShapley/game-database-openai-powered/README.md

 **Platforms**

-*Prompt: "What platforms can I play Destiny 2 on?"*
+*Prompt: "what platforms can i play tricky towers on?"*

 ![Platforms](gh-assets/screenshots/platforms.png)